pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-Quality is not an accidentâ€”it is the result of systematic design, consistent execution, and continuous improvement.
+Quality is not an accident—it is the result of systematic design, consistent execution, and continuous improvement.
 In a Ohu Family Enterprise built to last 365 years, quality management systems ensure that excellence becomes the standard, not the exception.
 This chapter provides a comprehensive framework for developing, implementing, and maintaining quality management systems that preserve and enhance your empire's reputation across generations.

 Quality management systems serve four critical functions: **Prevention** (preventing defects before they occur), **Detection** (identifying issues early), **Correction** (fixing problems promptly), and **Improvement** (continuously enhancing quality).
 These systems transform quality from a goal into a habit, from an aspiration into an expectation, from individual effort into organizational capability.

 This chapter covers the complete quality management lifecycle: standards development, quality control processes, continuous improvement methodologies, and customer satisfaction systems.
-Every aspect of your empireâ€”from service delivery to client communication, from team performance to system reliabilityâ€”should be governed by robust quality management systems.
+Every aspect of your empire—from service delivery to client communication, from team performance to system reliability—should be governed by robust quality management systems.

 ## 41.1 Quality Standards Development